École normale supérieure de Lyon: Gap years

 Between the first and fourth year, normaliens can also spend up to 2 free years called années sans solde, during which they can study other disciplines or do a long internship, sometimes in foreign countries.
 Each année sans solde project needs the approval of the ENSL supervisors.

 Doctoral studies

 The ENS de Lyon welcomes over 400 PhD students from all over the world.
 Normaliens can apply to specific doctoral contracts, as long as the thesis is undertaken within a French research institution.

 Rankings

-The 2016 QS World University Rankings ranked ENSL 177th university in the world.
+The 2026 QS World University Rankings ranked the ENSL 205th university in the world.

 However, international rankings do not suit well the French academic system, where research organizations are often independent from universities.
 Moreover, the ENS are small institutions favouring education quality rather than research productivity.
 For instance, some French universities are better ranked than the ENS, even though the different écoles normales supérieures are considered to be among the highest French academic institutions due to their endowment, prestige and selectivity.